Court docs: 2-year-old nearly died from fentanyl, couple charged

 FORT WAYNE, Ind.
-(WANE) – The boy had been watching television when he all of a sudden he acted drunk.
+(WANE) – The boy had been watching television when, all of a sudden, he acted drunk.

 He began to fall over, his mother later told investigators.
 Then, the 2-year-old went over to the front door of the home and laid down on the ground.
 His mother asked if he was tired.